rewouh/nlp-advanced-2025-epita/README.md

 Conversations are simulated using 4–6 player utterances.
 In some cases, this is not sufficient to build enough trust, leading the NPC to refuse giving anything.
 In a real tabletop RPG, players would typically have more time, could leave and return later, or interact with the NPC across multiple encounters.

 Despite this limitation, the results remain good!
-In more than 60% of the tests across all categories, the expected information, quest, or item was successfully obtained (75%+ for quest, 100%+ for info!).
+In more than 60% of the tests across all categories, the expected information, quest, or item was successfully obtained (75%+ for info, 100%+ for quest!).

 All test conversations and their corresponding results are available in `src/evaluation/tests/X/(conversation.log | results.log)`.